icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 Test group: [[rdapResponseProfile2024_2_7_4_9_Validation]](#id-rdapResponseProfile2024_2_7_4_9_Validation){ #id-rdapResponseProfile2024_2_7_4_9_Validation }

-These tests only apply to an entity with the “registrant” role, if present.
+These tests (-64100 through -64108) only apply to an entity with the “registrant” role, if present, on queries of a gTLD registrar (i.e. `--gtld-registrar`).

 If a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant Email”, these tests apply:

 1. Test case [-64100](#id-testCase-64100){ #id-testCase-64100 }: Verify that the contact-uri property and the email property do not exist together on any vCards for the entity with the role of “registrant”.
 ```json